Iasa-Global/btabok/pages/engagement_model/views.md

 architecture views to develop is one of the key decisions that the architect has to make.

-In summary, the architect is responsibile for:
+In summary, the architect is responsible for:

 - The completeness (fitness-for-purpose) of the architecture, in terms of adequately addressing all the pertinent concerns of its stakeholders